sethaj/mlibdocs/ruby-testing.md

 ### Configuring

 This section is about RSpec for unit and integration testing using BDD.
-This is sometimes referred to as “fail-implement-pass”, or even expanded to “red-green-refactor” to include a refactoring stage.
+This is sometimes referred to as "fail-implement-pass", or even expanded to "red-green-refactor" to include a refactoring stage.

 To use RSpec, you need the rspec-rails gem in your Gemfile: